 Corona Virus Update:

-With COVID-19 restrictions in place, we are screening all patients and asking them to re-schedule if they are experiencing any Covid symptom.
-Masks are required throughout the Salem Health campus.
-We carefully following all state guidelines.
+With some COVID-19 restrictions still in place, we are screening all patients and asking them to re-schedule if they are experiencing any Covid symptom.
+Masks are still required throughout the Salem Health campus.
+We are still following all state guidelines.

-We can accommodate Tele-health (video and telephone) visits if you are unable to appear in person, but most visits will be in person.
+We can accommodate Tele-health (video) visits if you are unable to appear in person, but most visits are in person.

 For more information visit: